Overcurrent

 In an electric power system, overcurrent or excess current is a situation where a larger than intended electric current exists through a conductor, leading to excessive generation of heat, and the risk of fire or damage to equipment.
 Possible causes for overcurrent include short circuits, excessive load, incorrect design, an arc fault, or a ground fault.
 Fuses, circuit breakers, and current limiters are commonly used overcurrent protection (OCP) mechanisms to control the risks.

 Circuit breakers, relays, and fuses protect circuit wiring from damage caused by overcurrent.

+Overcurrent in an electrical grid

+Overcurrent capabilities of electrical generators are essential for the power system operations.
+Lack of overcurrent capability (low short circuit ratio) of a weak grid creates a multitude of problems, including: